 As a lottery Festival, we value transparency to guarantee an equal opportunity to all Artists.
 We want to ensure Artists are applying with a specific project in mind.
 Changes to critical information can appear as though a company has sold or transferred their performance to another company, bypassing our lottery wait list.

-If a change has occurred regarding this information you should contact the Artistic Director (email@example.com), who will determine if application amendments may be made.
+If a change has occurred, please contact Murray Utas, Artistic Director (email@example.com), who will determine if application amendments may be made.

-All communications and Festival information for artists can be found on our artist portal, Eventotron.
-Periodic updates are also sent via email, and are directed through the primary and secondary contacts that you provided on your Festival application.
+Important Festival information and Artist forms to complete can be found in Eventotron, our Festival management system.
+Artist updates are sent via email and are directed through the primary and secondary contacts listed in shows’ Festival applications.

 A show Producer is responsible for ensuring Artists, shows, and companies adhere to all policies and terms and conditions related to the production of their Festival show, such as the Box Office and ticketing guidelines.

 This program is a Volunteer-led program that assists Artists in securing a free place to stay during the Festival.
 Artists are matched on a first-come, first-serve basis, and billet placement is not guaranteed.

-This volunteer led group that has been assisting artists for more than 20 years – helping them secure billet homes in the city.
+This Volunteer-led group has been assisting artists for more than 20 years – helping them secure billet homes in the city.
 We are unable to guarantee billet placement, and homes are secured on a first come, first serve basis.